PedroSousaCoelho/PedroSousaCoelho/README.md

-- Oi, meu nome é @PedroSousaCoelho
+- Oi, meu nome é Pedro e seja bem vindo ao meu perfil 😄

 <!---
 PedroSousaCoelho/PedroSousaCoelho is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.